cwb14/PrinTE/README.md

      ```
    - Supported `#[class]/[superfamily]` suffixes are listed in `ratios.tsv`.
    - Users can control the abundance of TEs in the burn-in genome using `--TE_percent` or `--TE_num`.
-   - Unlike genes, where each CDS is inserted a maximum of 1 time, a TEs are selected randomly from the library and may be inserted any number of times in ratios matching `ratios.tsv`.
+   - Unlike genes, where each CDS is inserted a maximum of 1 time, TEs are selected randomly from the library and may be inserted any number of times in ratios matching `ratios.tsv`.
 So, larger TE libraries yield more diverse TE landscapes.

 3. **TE Ratios File (`--TE_ratio ratios.tsv`)**
    Defines the relative frequency of each TE superfamily in the genome.